Amund Dietzel

 Amund Dietzel (28 February 1891 – 9 February 1974) was an early American tattoo artist who tattooed tens of thousands of people in Milwaukee, Wisconsin, between 1913 and 1967.
 He developed a substantial amount of flash art, influenced many other tattoo artists, and helped to define the American traditional tattoo style.
 He was known as the "Master of Milwaukee" and "Master in Milwaukee".

 He learned to tattoo as a young Norwegian sailor, but after a shipwreck in Canada, he decided to immigrate to the United States.
 He became a traveling performer as a tattooed man, then settled in Milwaukee as a professional tattoo artist.

 Early life

 Dietzel was born on 28 February 1891, in Kristiania, Norway.
 After his father died, Dietzel joined the Norwegian merchant fleet at the age of 14.
 Scandinavia had a maritime tattooing tradition, and Dietzel soon received his first tattoo.
+Dietzel may have been mentored by a Norwegian ship's carpenter and tattoo artist named Johan Fredrik Knudsen.
 While working on a ship that transported timber between Canada and England, he began to tattoo his shipmates using a needle tool that he made.
 In July 1907, when Dietzel was 16, his ship wrecked near Quebec, and he decided to work in the lumber yards there rather than return to sea.